 Now, most of you might be inclined to just get an Ipad as it is a big name and something everyone seems to have.
 But do not short yourself out of a good deal by going with it just because it is familiar.
 The Kindle Fire has a lot to offer at a significantly lower price.

 An Apple Ipad generally runs around 500 dollars, that is before you get the various accessories available for it.
 The Kindle Fire, however, is only a mere 200 dollars.
 This price distance is drastic, especially when you take into account the fact that the Kindle Fire can do pretty much anything the Ipad can, if not more.

-The Ipad comes with a 10 inch display screen while the Amazon Apple Kindle Fire comes with a 7 inch screen.
-There is talk about a 10 inch version being released for the holidays however.
-And although the screen is smaller then the Ipad, it has more functionality when it comes to watching videos on the internet.
+The Ipad comes with a 10-inch display screen while the Amazon-Apple Kindle Fire comes with a 7-inch screen.
+There is talk about a 10-inch version being released for the holidays, however.
+And although the screen is smaller than the Ipad, it has more functionality when it comes to watching videos on the internet.

 The Ipad does not support Flash, which is a program used on a majority of websites for video streaming.
 Web browser games also require Flash most of the time.
 So when it comes to enjoying media on the internet, the Kindle Fire has the Ipad beat.

-While the Kindle Fire has a lot to offer, that is not to say it is better then the Ipad in every way.
+While the Kindle Fire has a lot to offer, that is not to say it is better than the Ipad in every way.
 With it’s drastically reduced price it does have to give up some features.
-For example the Amazon Apple Kindle Fire does not have a camera and does not support video chats.
-Nor does it have 3G support which means you have to find a Wifi network to link up to if you plan on using the web.
+For example, the Amazon-Apple Kindle Fire does not have a camera and does not support video chats.
+Nor does it have 3G support which means you have to find a Wifi network to link up too if you plan on using the web.